 - Lisa Douglas of Green Acres is a subversion of the type, being not at all interested in helping her husband make a success of the farm.
 Then again, he's something of a parody of the Determined Homesteader type himself.

-- The Traveller volume Sword Worlds contains in a sidenote, a Crowning Moment of Heartwarming in which a soldier returns from the Fifth Frontier War to see his home wrecked by the war.
+- The Traveller volume Sword Worlds contains in a sidenote in which a soldier returns from the Fifth Frontier War to see his home wrecked by the war.
 Then he sees his wife, Ilja, gallantly rebuilding the house and after a suitable reunion joins her in rebuilding their family home to prove that nothing can break the spirit of a true Sword Worlder or a true Sword Worlder's wife.

 - A variation of this which may be called "determined captain's wife" existed along the Atlantic coast.
 The wives of Americas old nautical aristocracy would have influential posts in seaports because their husbands were away at sea.
 Some went to sea with their husbands and became medics or de facto ships' officers.
 They had the same sort of determination and resilience as their Western sisters though they didn't have homesteads per se and even though at first glance they often seemed prim and delicate from their high breeding.
 West or East, they raised 'em tough then.